scala/scala3/docs/docs/reference/changed-features/compiler-plugins.md

 title: "Changes in Compiler Plugins"
 ---

-Compiler plugins are supported by Dotty since 0.9.
+Compiler plugins are supported by Dotty (and Scala 3) since 0.9.
 There are two notable changes compared to `scalac`:

 - No support for analyzer plugins